-Or fax your completed application to us at 209-525-5803.
+You may also fax your completed application to us at 209-525-5803.

 [ TOP ]

-There have been several amendments to the Constitution of the United States to protect the right of citizens to vote, as well as acts of Congress such as the "Federal Voting Assistance Act" in 1955 and the "Overseas Citizens Voting Rights Act" in 1975.
-These laws were replaced by the "Uniformed and Overseas Citizens Vote by Mail Voting Act" (Public Law 99-410), which requires states to allow certain groups of citizens a reasonable opportunity to register and vote in presidential and congressional elections.
-Individuals covered under this law include members of the U.S. Armed Forces or Merchant Marines and their dependents, and citizens residing outside the United States.
-Additionally, states have passed laws which allow these citizens to register and vote Vote by Mail in federal and state elections.
+There have been several amendments to the Constitution of the United States to protect the right of citizens to vote, as well as acts of Congress such as the Federal Voting Assistance Act in 1955 and the Overseas Citizens Voting Rights Act in 1975.
+These laws were replaced by the Uniformed and Overseas Citizens Vote by Mail Voting Act (Public Law 99-410), which requires states to allow certain groups of citizens a reasonable opportunity to register and vote in presidential and congressional elections.
+Individuals covered under this law include members of the U.S. Armed Forces or Merchant Marine and their dependents, and citizens residing outside the United States.
+Additionally, states have passed laws which allow these citizens to register and vote via the mail in federal and state elections.

 [ TOP ]

 Disclaimer: The information contained in these pages was valid at the time of publication.
-The Clerk-Recorder / Registrar of Voters reserves the right to modify, update, change or make improvements at any time, without notice, and assumes no liability for damages incurred directly or indirectly as a result of errors, omissions or discrepancies.
+The County Clerk / Recorder / Registrar of Voters reserves the right to modify, update, change or make improvements at any time, without notice, and assumes no liability for damages incurred directly or indirectly as a result of errors, omissions or discrepancies.